Judge John L. Badalamenti

 He was counsel of record, authored the petition for writ of certiorari, and presented oral argument in the Supreme Court of the United States for the petitioner in Yates v.
 United States, 135 S. Ct.
 1074 (2015) (reversing conviction of a fisherman charged under a provision, 18 U.S.C. § 1519, of the Sarbanes-Oxley Act of 2002).

-He has authored articles and lectured on topics including appellate practice and procedure, statutory construction, securities litigation, bankruptcy apprehension and removal of debtor proceedings, substantive and procedural criminal law, and prisoner litigation.
+He has authored articles and lectured on topics including professionalism, legal ethics, appellate practice and procedure, statutory construction, securities litigation, bankruptcy apprehension and removal of debtor proceedings, substantive and procedural criminal law, and prisoner litigation.
 He has served on the faculty for continuing legal education programs presented by the Federal Judicial Center, the Florida Bar, the Federal Bar Association, the American Bar Association, the Institute for Continuing Legal Education of Georgia, and various local bar associations.
 One of the publications he coauthored was cited by the Supreme Court of the United States in Richardson v.
 McKnight, 521 U.S. 399, 409 (1997).
-Judge Badalamenti is also a Guest Lecturer at the University of Florida Levin College of Law.
+He serves as a Guest Lecturer at the University of Florida Levin College of Law for the law school's White Collar Crime and Statutory Interpretation courses.

-He was appointed by Governor Rick Scott to the Second District Court of Appeal on April 29, 2015.
-Judge Badalamenti began serving as a member of the court on May 18, 2015.
+Judge Badalamenti was appointed by Governor Rick Scott to the Second District Court of Appeal on April 29, 2015.
+He was retained by the electorate in 2018.

-Judge Badalamenti is an active member of the Bruce R. Jacob-Chris Altenbernd Criminal Appellate American Inn of Court.
-He is an Eagle Scout and serves as a volunteer for Troop 100 at Academy Preparatory School of Tampa.
+Judge Badalamenti is an active member of the Bruce R. Jacob-Chris Altenbernd Criminal Appellate American Inn of Court and serves as a mentor in the Florida Bar's mentor program.
+He is an Eagle Scout and serves as a volunteer for the Boy Scouts program.
 He has been the recipient of awards for his professional and community involvement, including the 2012 Mentor of the Year Award from the Tampa Bay Chapter of the Federal Bar Association and Volunteer Service Awards from Academy Preparatory School of Tampa for his volunteer work with the Boy Scouts program.